-A home equity line of credit (HELOC) can be useful when you are needing a lump sum to remodel your home, make a large purchase, or consolidate debt.
+A home equity line of credit (HELOC) can be helpful when you are looking to borrow a lump sum to renovate your home, make a large purchase, or consolidate debt.
 Using the equity in your home as collateral, a HELOC is revolving credit.
-This is an open-ended loan that can be paid down or charged up for the a set length of time, much like a credit card.
-The rate of interest changes (generally monthly).
+This is an open-ended loan that may be paid down or charged up for the term of the loan, similar to a credit card.
+The loan interest rate usually fluctuates every month

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.